 MP for Motherwell, Wishaw and Carluke

-Pamela Nash is a Labour (Co-op) MP for Motherwell, Wishaw and Carluke, first elected in 2024.
+Pamela Nash is a Labour (Co-op) Member of Parliament for Motherwell, Wishaw and Carluke, elected on 4 July 2024.
 She has previously served on the Scottish Affairs Committee (2012–2015) and the Science, Innovation and Technology Committee (2010–2015).

-She has 100% party loyalty, with zero rebel votes, but attendance is low at 15% (party average 33%).
-On policy votes, she shows a mix: consistently supports workers’ rights protections and trade union powers, and backs renter protections and VAT changes; she generally votes against climate-change measures and transgender rights, with mixed votes on Universal Credit and mental health services.
+She has 100% party loyalty with zero rebel votes, but a low voting attendance rate of 16%.
+Her voting shows a mixed pattern on policy areas: she generally supports workers’ rights protections and trade union powers, and backs VAT changes; she tends to vote against bus services regulation, publicly owned railways and transgender rights, with a mixture of positions on Universal Credit, protest rights and mental health services.

 Generated 21 February 2026